10 SMS Customer Engagement Strategies to Boost Retention

 Text messages are perfect for gathering honest customer feedback because they’re easy to respond to.
 Most people would rather tap out a reply on their phone than open a long text survey in an email.

-You can use a customer survey to learn about customer satisfaction, product preferences, or recent experiences.
 For example, after a service appointment, you could send short questions to help you identify strengths and fix small problems before they become big ones.

-Polls can also boost SMS customer engagement when used creatively.
-You might ask customers to vote on a new flavor, product design, or upcoming event idea.
+You can ask customers to vote on a new flavor, product design, or upcoming event idea.
 It’s a fun and interactive way to make them feel involved in your brand’s decisions.

 These insights also help your sales team and marketing team refine their approach using real-time data gathered from your audience.